-In February 2011, we entered into an amended and restated revolving bank facility, which we refer to as our bank debt or our bank credit facility, which is secured by substantially all of our assets.
-The bank credit facility provides for an initial commitment equal to the lesser of the facility amount or the borrowing base.
-On December 31, 2013, the facility amount was \$1.75 billion and the borrowing base was \$2.0 billion.
-The bank credit facility provides for a borrowing base subject to redeterminations semi-annually and for event-driven unscheduled redeterminations.
-Our current bank group is comprised of twenty-eight financial institutions, with no one bank holding more than 9% of the total facility.
-The facility amount may be increased to the borrowing base amount with twenty-day notice, subject to payment of a mutually acceptable commitment fee to those banks agreeing to participate in the facility increase.
-As of December 31, 2013, the outstanding balance under the bank credit facility was \$500.0 million as well as \$84.9 million of undrawn letters of credit leaving \$1.2 billion of borrowing capacity available under the facility amount.
-The facility matures on February 18, 2016.
-Borrowings under the bank facility can either be at the Alternate Base Rate (as defined) plus a spread ranging from 0.50% to 1.5% or LIBOR borrowings at the Adjusted LIBO Rate (as defined) plus a spread ranging from 1.5% to 2.5%.
+On October 16, 2014, we entered into an amended and restated revolving bank facility, which we refer to as our bank debt or our bank credit facility, which is secured by substantially all of our assets.
+The bank credit facility has a maximum facility amount of \$4.0 billion and an initial borrowing base of \$3.0 billion.
+On December 31, 2014, bank commitments totaled \$2.0 billion.
+The bank credit facility provides for a borrowing base subject to redeterminations annually each May and for event-driven unscheduled redeterminations.
+Our current bank group is comprised of twenty-nine financial institutions, with no one bank holding more than 6% of the total facility.
+The borrowing base may be increased or decreased based on our request and sufficient proved reserves, as determined by the bank group.
+The commitment amount may be increased to the borrowing base, subject to payment of a mutually acceptable commitment fee to those banks agreeing to participate in the facility increase.
+The commitment matures on October 16, 2019.
+As of December 31, 2014, the outstanding balance under the bank credit facility was \$723.0 million with \$105.3 million of undrawn letters of credit leaving \$1.2 billion of borrowing capacity available under the commitment amount.
+During a non-investment grade period, borrowings under the bank facility can either be at the alternate base rate ("ABR," as defined) plus a spread ranging from 0.25% to 1.25% or LIBOR borrowings at the Adjusted LIBO Rate (as defined) plus a spread ranging from 1.25% to 2.25%.
 The applicable spread is dependent upon borrowings relative to the borrowing base.
-We may elect, from time to time, to convert all or any part of our LIBOR loans to base rate loans or to convert all or any of the base rate loans to LIBOR loans.
-The weighted average interest rate was 2.0% for the year ended December 31, 2013 compared to 2.2% for each of the years ended December 31, 2012 and 2011.
-A commitment fee is paid on the undrawn balance based on an annual rate of 0.375% to 0.50%.
-At December 31, 2013, the commitment fee was 0.375% and the interest rate margin was 1.5% on our LIBOR loans and 0.5% on our base rate loans.
+We may elect, from time to time, to convert all or any part of our LIBOR loans to ABR loans or to convert all or any of the ABR loans to LIBOR loans.
+The weighted average interest rate was 2.0% for each of the years ended December 31, 2014 and 2013 and 2.2% for the year ended December 31, 2012.
+A commitment fee is paid on the undrawn balance based on an annual rate of 0.30% to 0.375%.
+At December 31, 2014, the commitment fee was 0.30%, the interest rate margin was 1.5% on our LIBOR loans and 0.5% on our base rate loans.